23-24 SEASON PASSES NOW AVAILABLE!

 The Kiwanis Club raised funds for the purchase of an additional 40 acres for the ski area in 1937.

-When the ski area opened on the slopes of Rib Mountain in 1937, it was one of the first ski areas in North America.
+When the ski area opened on the slopes of Rib Mountain, it was one of the first ski areas in North America.

 Stowe in Vermont had opened a few years earlier in 1934.
 Sun Valley in Idaho had become the nation's first ski area in the western states in 1936.
 The Rib Mountain Ski Area opened in 1937 with 160 acres.
 The ski area opened with six runs and a half-mile long lift powered by an 85 horsepower Ford V-8 motor with a standard truck transmission.
 The area also had a very small 20' by 60' base chalet for skiers to warm up in.